Maryland Route 34: Route description

 MD 34 begins at the West Virginia State line, where the highway crosses the Potomac River on the James Rumsey Bridge.
 The highway continues into Shepherdstown as WV 480.
 MD 34 heads east past an access ramp to the Chesapeake and Ohio Canal National Historical Park as two-lane undivided Shepherdstown Pike through a mix of farmland and forest.
 The state highway descends into an underpass of Norfolk Southern Railway's Hagerstown District line, which crosses the state highway at an oblique angle then parallels the highway northeast past the historic home Mount Airy.
 MD 34 splits away from the railroad as the highway enters the town of Sharpsburg.
 The state highway's name changes to Main Street at its intersection with Mechanic Street.
 MD 34 passes through the Sharpsburg Historic District, which contains the Jacob Highbarger House, William Chapline House, Good-Reilly House, Joseph C. Hays House, Piper House, and Tolson's Chapel.
 At the eastern end of the town, the state highway intersects Church Street, which heads north as MD 65 through the main unit of Antietam National Battlefield and south as a county highway toward Burnside's Bridge.

 MD 34 leaves the town of Sharpsburg and passes through the grounds of Antietam National Battlefield.
 The state highway passes Antietam National Cemetery and passes through open fields before leaving the federal reservation by crossing Antietam Creek on the Porterstown Bridge.
 MD 34 continues northeast, passing the Pry House Field Hospital Museum before heading through Keedysville.
 The old alignment of MD 34, MD 845, splits to the east to pass through the center of town as Main Street while MD 34 passes along the edge of town.
 MD 34 crosses Little Antietam Creek, crosses an abandoned Baltimore and Ohio Railroad grade, and passes the Doub Farm and Baker Farm before receiving the other end of MD 845, Keedy Drive.
-The state highway passes through a forested area before passing Crystal Grottoes.
+The state highway passes through a forested area before passing the Crystal Grottoes caverns.
 MD 34 continues east through farmland before entering the town of Boonsboro and crossing Beaver Creek.
 The state highway heads east through the town as Potomac Street before reaching its eastern terminus at US 40 Alternate (Main Street).
 The roadway continues east as St. Paul Street toward South Mountain.